The Latest

 Mental Health and Substance Use Challenges Facing the United States: What Can State Policymakers Do?

-In June, The Milbank Quarterly will publish a special issue of articles that address state strategies to improve mental and behavioral health, including approaches to strengthening the behavioral health workforce, leveraging AI to address the overdose crisis, and much more.
-Individual articles are publishing on a rolling basis.
+In 2025, The Milbank Quarterly published a special issue of articles that address state strategies to improve mental and behavioral health, including approaches to strengthening the behavioral health workforce, leveraging AI to address the overdose crisis, and much more.

 For Authors